SoftwareDefinedBuildings/upmu-plotter/upmuplot/packages/s3ui/README.md

 The objects specifying streams may have the following fields:

 * stream (required) - Specifies which stream should be drawn here, either as a UUID in the form of a string, or as an object containing all of the metadata of the stream.
 * color (optional) - Specifies with what color the stream should be drawn, as a string with a pound sign (#) and a six-digit hexadecimal number specifying the color.
 This color _must_ be one of the colors that it is possible to pick with the color picker in the graph's UI.
-Defaults to one of the possible colors, depening of the stream's position in the legend.
+Defaults to one of the possible colors, depending of the stream's position in the legend.

 Below is an example of permalink data that uses a fixed window:
 <pre><code>{